-The DMO is exposed to risk of an external attack on its IT systems and infrastructure.
+The DMO could be the subject of an external attack on its IT systems and infrastructure.

-The DMO continues to work to maintain the required level of protective security covering physical, personnel and information security and is particularly aware of the growing threat posed by cyber security risk.
-IT and data security risks continued to be a specific area of focus in 2018-2019 and the DMO's IT team have been enhancing the security environment and appropriateness of transaction systems and processes.
+The DMO, including CRND, continues to work to maintain the required level of protective security covering physical, personnel and information security and is particularly aware of the growing threat posed by cyber security risk.
+IT and data security risks continued to be a specific area of focus in 2019-2020 and the DMO's IT team have been enhancing the security environment and appropriateness of transaction systems and processes.